Kmmho/Kmmho/README.md

 ## Hi there 👋

 # 🔗 Hello!
-I'm NA-HYUN / BELLA
+I'm KANGHO-LEE

-🌿 I'm interested in Mechanical & Biomedical engineering and their appliance to service AI.
-🌿 I'm a person who strongly believe in being driven by the combination of purpose and passion.
+🌿 I'm interested in Electrical & Electronic Engineering 🌿 I'm a person who strongly believe in being driven by the combination of purpose and passion.
 🌱 I’m currently studying Reinforcement Learning, relevant framework and simulator such as Orbit, IsaacGym, IsaacSIM.
 🛠️ I’m currently working on the projects on Robotics (Manipulator online learning).